canadaprogrammer/edx-first-ios-app/README.md

 - Solution:
   1. Click the label on `Main.storyboard`
   2. Control + drag the label to the 'counterDisplay' on `ViewController.swift`
-  3. Click "Show the connection inspector" on the right hand side
+  3. Click "Show the connection inspector" on the Utility Area (the right hand side)
   4. You can see there are two connections on Referencing Outlets
   5. Remove 'counter' from it